-The resources available for ECE Department research and graduate programs are several laboratories, groups and centers.
-The laboratories include state of the art computer network, instrumentation, and development and prototyping facilities.
-State of the art research facilities are located in the Stefani Building and at the UPRM Research and Development Center.
+The ECE Department has over 8600 square foot of research laboratories.
+There are 6 shared use laboratories (graduate and undergraduate) and 11 research laboratories.
+The laboratories include of the computer state art network, instrumentation, and development prototyping facilities.
+ECE facilities are located in the Stefani Building and at the UPRM Research and Development Center.

-Detailed information about laboratories and research centers can be obtained at the departmental web site: http://www.ece.uprm.edu under Research.
+Detailed information about the department laboratories can be obtained at the departmental web site, https://ece.uprm.edu/laboratories/.